Frequently Asked Questions

 Gaining Ground is a 501(c)(3) non-profit organization.

-For more details on our operations and financial status, please see Gaining Ground’s profile on The Boston Foundation’s Giving Common, a free online resource to inform data-driven, strategic philanthropic activities.
+For more details on our operations and financial status, please see Gaining Ground’s profile on Guidestar, the world’s largest information source on not-for-profit organizations and activities.

-The main garden of Gaining Ground is located in Concord, Massachusetts on the farmland behind the birthplace of Henry David Thoreau, American writer and naturalist.
-Gaining Ground also operates a smaller, colonial reproduction garden in Concord on the grounds of The Old Manse, once home to the Emerson family and Nathaniel Hawthorne.
-Volunteer opportunities are available at both sites during the growing season for appropriate groups.
-Both gardens are near public transportation in Concord Center, but are easier to get to by car.
+Gaining Ground is located in Concord, Massachusetts on the farmland behind the birthplace of Henry David Thoreau, American writer and naturalist.
+Volunteer opportunities are available during the growing season for individuals and appropriate groups.
+The farm is located near public transportation in Concord Center, but is easier to get to by car.

 See our Directions page for more information.